AustinHarrisonnn/Hoopy/README.md

 ### Description

 Hoopy is an AI powered sports dashboard showing live scores & stats while leveraging AI to generate real-time game analysis and predicitions.
+The user is able to create an account and select a favorite NBA team or teams to follow that will be displayed on the users dashboard.

 ## Product Spec